RogueMew/VALORANT-Datamining/README.md

 - [String Tracker](./String%20Tracker/README.md): Tracks the changes of certain files.

+- [Image Archive](./Image%20Archive/README.md): Contains images that have been found in the game files

 - [Studying Items](./Studying/README.md): Current things I'm trying to figure out on how they work.

 - [Wiki for Data Mining](./Wiki/README.md): Wiki on how to Datamine VALORANT.